 The first section and second sections of this catalog contain an overview of the Ana G. Mendez University and SUAGM.
 Information that pertains to the Metro Orlando, South Florida, and Tampa Bay campuses is included in Section III.
-Section IV details information on the programs offered at Ana G. Mendez University.
+Section IV details faculty and Section V details information on the programs offered at Ana G. Mendez University.
 This catalog is electronically available to students at least one week before enrollment.
 Students will be informed of any changes or amendments made to the Catalog prior to the beginning of each academic term.